 Do you do a Christmas tree?
-What I love about a handmade ornament is that it can look just as pretty hanging in a window or from a mantle as it does nestled in a tree.
+What I love about this DIY paper crane ornament is that it can look just as pretty hanging in a window or from a mantle as it does nestled in a tree.

 I used to make these flying paper crane ornaments to sell years ago, and they were always a hit at craft markets.
 Paper cranes are lucky, and there’s a legend that if you can fold 1000 paper cranes, you can live forever.
 The crane is a symbol of joy, luck, and long life, which I think makes it perfect for the Christmas tree or even as a holiday gift.